Abukari Damba

 Abukari Damba (born 30 December 1968) is a Ghanaian former professional footballer who played as a goalkeeper.

 Career

 Damba played for Real Tamale United in Ghana, and also in Perak FA in Malaysia.
 He was also capped for Ghana.
 Damba was selected as a reserve goalkeeper for the 1992 African Cup of Nations finals.

 After he retired from playing, Damba became a football coach.
 He was the Ghana national team's goalkeeping coach before being asked to step down following corruption accusations in July 2007.
 Damba is the goalkeeping coach for Accra Hearts of Oak SC.

+Coaching career

+After retiring from playing, Damba became a goalkeeping coach.